tweag/python-monorepo-example/2016-10-17-inline-java.md

 ---
-title: A new ecosystem for Haskell: the JVM
+title: "A new ecosystem for Haskell: the JVM"
 author: Mathieu Boespflug, Alp Mestanogullari
 featured: yes
 ---